Fixed-line numbers fall as customers migrate to mobile

 - Mobile Average Revenue per User (ARPU).

-Mobile telephony has experienced strong growth since competition was introduced in 2000 by Celtel/Zain (now Bharti Airtel) and Telecel International (now Moov) which was owned by Orascom until it was sold to Atlantique Telecom which was then taken over by Etisalat of the UAE.
-However, market penetration is still below the African average.
+Mobile telephony has experienced strong growth since competition was introduced in 2000 by Celtel/Zain (now Bharti Airtel) and Telecel International (now Moov).
+Although market penetration remains below the African average, is continues to grow steadily, including a 30% growth in the number of subscribers in 2012 alone.

 - Fourth mobile licence and more 3G licences expected;

-Estimated market penetration rates in Burkina Faso’s telecoms sector – end-2012
+Estimated market penetration rates in Burkina Faso’s telecoms sector – end-2013

 (Source: BuddeComm based on various sources)